tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 # Detection analysis
+In this section, we'll review opportunities in the workshop and approaches in general to improve the effectiveness of our detection apparatus.

 ## What is under attacker control
 The threat actor chose to use LOLBIN as part of their tooling.
 The TTPs vary in terms of complexity (additional stealth) and associated detection opportunities (behavior vs signature).